 Apart from the fact that the antics on the way home were considerably worse than those on the way out, we will say no more other than, you know who you are!
 Oh, and apparently the hen partyists had been so badly behaved on the way out, FOS discovered they had all been banned from the bar on the boat.
 There were some antics with a few of the hens, but for the sake of those involved it is maybe best kept a secret.
 I am sure the dog and pony show will end up on facebook, or somewhere….

 Monday morning, as it often does in blighty, dawned early and frankly miserable.
 Grey, cold and overcast.
 In other words, summer.
 56 Fostorians old and new disembarked only to find the van pulled back by customs sniffer dog patrol.
-Nowt to worry about really, until someone wondered how Dave was going to explain the fags and baccy of getting on for 50 people in the back of the van.
-Col was more worried about the dog sniffing out Jake’s underwear, but You have to laugh.
+Nothing to worry about really, until someone wondered how Dave was going to explain the fags and baccy of getting on for 50 people in the back of the van.
 The van was allowed out and then it was bags out and hi-tail it for breakfast at The Hainton before heading home.
 For quite a few riders this meant riding much further than they had over the weekend, though nothing like as slowly.
-Two Fostorians in particular had long rides home.
+Two Fostorians had long rides home.
 One was heading back to London, the other to Newcastle!

 One Fostorian, in the car park at Hull docks was heard saying, “That was the biggest emotional rollercoaster I have ever ridden”.
 He never mentioned his scooter.
 That sums it up nicely.